cbarnhouse/Dating-App/README.md

 # Dating-App
 This is an app I've made to learn the newer versions of Angular and .Net (Angular 18, .Net 8).
 It follows a great course made by Neil Cummings called "A practical example of how to build an application with ASP.NET Core API and Angular from start to finish."
-I have no affiliation, I think it's a great course want to give due credit.
+I have no affiliation, I just think it's a great course and want to give due credit.

 # Database
 The app uses a local SQLlite database with Entity Framework as the ORM.
 The repository pattern is used.